ssreerej/3d-models/README.md

 # 3d-models
-3d models made using blender 3d
+image of 3d models made using blender 3d